Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Background

-We also introduce the qutrit Hadamard gate H \cite{Yeh_2022}.
-This gate transforms computational bassis states of qutrits into a uniform superposition (potentially with phases) of the basis states.
-The corresponding matrix representation is
+\end{definition} This gate transforms computational basis states of qutrits into a uniform superposition of the basis states.
+The qutrit Hadamard conjugates the Weyl-Heisenberg operators as $HZH^{\dagger}=X$, and satisfies $H^{\dagger}=H^3$ and $H^2 = X^{(01)}$, where the following definition describes the latter gate.